-33Online Appendix Figure OA2 shows the distributions of the IO changes in each of the four quarters of 2019.
-Online Appendix Figure OA3 compares, in Panel A, the distribution of overall IO changes during 2020-Q1 against the distribution of changes in passive IO.
+36Internet Appendix Figure OA2 shows the distributions of the IO changes in each of the four quarters of 2019 are also symmetric as in 2019-Q4.
+Internet Appendix Figure OA3 compares, in Panel A, the distribution of overall IO changes during 2020-Q1 against the distribution of changes in passive IO.
 As expected, changes in passive IO are less pronounced.
 Panel B of the same graph displays the change in 2020-Q1 broken-down on whether a Russell 3000 firm is in the S&P 500 or not.
 Interestingly, the changes are more pronounced for the non-S&P 500 firms.